connexcs/docs/docs/customer/auth.md

 When you enable **IP Authentication**, you link a customer switch's IP address to their account.
 This adds a layer of security by ensuring the calls are coming from a trusted source.

 !!! error "Newly added IP immediately marked as Blocked under IP Authentication"
     This occurs because call requests were sent from the new IP before it's authorized.
 As a result, ConnexCS fraud detection in the firewall blocked the unauthorised IP.
-Attempted calls from this IP won't be completed.
+Attempted calls from this IP won't get completed.

     To resolve the blocked IP, go to **Setup :material-menu-right: Advanced :material-menu-right: Firewall**.
 Select the blocked IP, then delete it from the firewall.
 This unblocks the IP, but it will take up to 15 minutes for the change to become active in the switch.